Value to Look for in a Relationship

 Some differences can be more compatible than others.
 For example, a workaholic and a partner who values their leisure time could be a good fit if the partner with more free time enjoys autonomy or pursues hobbies with friends and family members.
 If they want to take a sabbatical to travel with their partner who prioritizes work above everything else, there might be a bigger issue.

-Trying to understand your partner’s point of view can go a long way in working together on compatibility.
-However, some core values may be impossible to compromise on.
-If one person wants children and their significant other doesn’t, it will be unlikely to find a middle ground, no matter how much they love and respect one another.
+It’s also important to remember that compromise isn’t always possible, and the relationship may have to end to preserve your values.
+For example, if one person wants children and their significant other doesn’t, it will be unlikely to find a middle ground, no matter how much they love and respect one another.

 What are some important relationship values?